PerfectlySoft/PerfectDocs/guide/gettingStartedFromScratch.md

 $(PROJECT_DIR) - Recursive
 ```

 Ensure that you have selected the executable target and selected it to run on "My Mac".
 Also ensure that the correct Swift toolchain is selected.
-You can now run and debug the server directly in Xcode!
+You can now run and debug the server directly in Xcode.